 Sweet tip: Everyone should get into the culture and habit of updating their OKRs on a weekly basis.
 Team leaders should incorporate this in weekly team meetings / one-on-ones.
 When done consistently, it could take less than a minute each time for someone to update his/her OKRs.
 (The exception is if you are in charge of updating multiple people’s OKRs.)

-Before that, let’s first understand how progress statuses in SugarOKR are determined.
+Let’s first understand how progress statuses in SugarOKR are calculated and determined.

 In SugarOKR, for every Objective and Key Result, there are 5 possible types of statuses: (1) Not Started; (2) At Risk; (3) Behind; (4) On Track; and (5) Back Burner.